 Will the Merchant of Death be exchanged for a basketball player?

-MOSCOW (AP) — A Russian arms dealer known as the “Merchant of Death,” imprisoned in the United States and who inspired a Hollywood movie, is making waves again amid speculation that he might return to Russia of two Americans, including basketball player Brittney Griner.
+MOSCOW — A Russian arms dealer known as the “Merchant of Death”, imprisoned in the United States and who inspired a Hollywood movie, is making waves again amid speculation that he could return to Russia in exchange for two Americans. , including basketball player Brittney Griner.

 If Viktor Bout, 55, is indeed exchanged for Griner and former Marine Paul Whelan, as some journalistic accounts indicate, it would add a new chapter to his legend as a charismatic arms dealer detained by the United States for a decade.